JennToo/altgo-us/legal.md

 with your new gender marker.
 Thus, depending on your circumstances, it is possible to update your marker without GCS.

-Once you've updated your birth certificate, bring your updated birth certificate to the [DMV on Church Street in Huntsville][4].
+Once you've updated your birth certificate, bring your <u>updated birth certificate</u> **and** <u>doctor's letter indicating medical transition</u> to the [DMV on Church Street in Huntsville][4].
 Most DMVs cannot update your marker, but this office is known to work and several people have successfully updated their markers at this location.
+The office has been known to reject people who don't bring both the doctor's letter and the updated birth certificate.

 [1]: https://transequality.org/know-your-rights/social-security
 [2]: https://transequality.org/know-your-rights/passports